opendp/tumult-analytics/README.md

 ## Installation

-See the [installation instructions in the documentation](https://docs.tmlt.dev/analytics/latest/installation.html#prerequisites) for information about setting up prerequisites such as Spark and python-flint.
+See the [installation instructions in the documentation](https://docs.tmlt.dev/analytics/latest/installation.html#prerequisites) for information about setting up prerequisites such as Spark.

 Once the prerequisites are installed, you can install Tumult Analytics using [pip](https://pypi.org/project.pip).